 DORIA Glass Tubes Flush Mount

-Materials: Brass parts, big brass ring.
-White painted metal inside.
-Hand blown swirled glass tube elements.
-Big glass disk.
-Metal sockets.
+Materials: Brass parts.
+Big brass ring.
+White painted metal frame inside.
+Many hand blown swirled embossed glass tubes.
+Big glass disk in the middle.
+6 metal E27 sockets.

 Height: 20 cm / 27.55”